FTBpro/count-von-count/README.md

   }
 }
 ````
-** don't forget to run the `reload.sh` script after you change the configuration! **
+** Don't forget to run `reload.sh` script after you change the configuration! **

 That's it!
-For each post that gets read you'll have data in the Redis DB of the form
+For each post that gets read, you'll have data in the Redis DB in the format of
 >Post_3144: { num_reads: 5772 }

-e.g, to get the number of reads for post 3144 you can run `redis-cli hget Post_3144 num_reads`
+To get the number of reads for post 3144 you can run `redis-cli hget Post_3144 num_reads`

-Lets see a general example for the most basic use case:
+Now Lets see a general example for the most basic use case:

 ```JSON
 {